GoogleCloudPlatform/python-docs-samples/pubsublite/spark-connector/README.md

 The samples in this directory show how to read messages from and write messages to Pub/Sub Lite from an [Apache Spark] cluster created with [Cloud Dataproc] using the [Pub/Sub Lite Spark Connector].

-Get the connector's uber jar from this [public Cloud Storage location](gs://spark-lib/pubsublite/pubsublite-spark-sql-streaming-LATEST-with-dependencies.jar).
-Alternatively, visit this Maven [link](https://search.maven.org/search?q=g:com.google.cloud%20a:pubsublite-spark-sql-streaming) to download the connector's uber jar.
+Get the connector's uber jar from this [public Cloud Storage location].
+Alternatively, visit this [Maven link] to download the connector's uber jar.
 The uber jar has a "with-dependencies" suffix.
 You will need to include it on the driver and executor classpaths when submitting a Spark job, typically in the `--jars` flag.

 ## Before you begin